phrutis/wif500/README.md

 The mediator and the organizers of the challenge will be left without coins.</br>
 You understand that this is not logical.<hr>

+Why did you remove me from the group?</br>
+If the hunter was added to the group and did not report the range number within 24 hours.</br>
+He will be removed, only hunters are needed in the group.</br>
+You can join the group again when you're ready to search.<hr>